Dead Effect 2: Gameplay

 The gameplay mechanics of Dead Effect 2 are similar to the original game.
 In the default setup, movement is controlled by a virtual joystick on the left of the screen, with sight and aim controlled by the player moving their finger across the touch screen, although there are two shortcut buttons on the left and right of the screen to allow the player to instantly turn 90 degrees to the left or right.
 Players can use explosives, iron sights, reload, change weapons, shoot and enter slow motion mode using virtual buttons on the right of the screen.
 Controls can be customized from the main menu, with each icon individually repositionable as the player sees fits.
 Unlike the original game player character fires automatically when their reticle rests on enemy.

 In story mode, the player can play as Gunnar Davis, Jane Frey or Kay Rayner.
 Unlike the first game there is difference in weaponry.
 Davis is a specialist in heavy weaponry, Jane Frey uses shotgun and Rayner uses melee weapons.
 Davis features gameplay that is the most similar to the original game.

 The Steam version of the game was released on May 6, 2016 and features cooperative multiplayer and player versus player.

 Plot

-The story of Dead Effect 2 is a rather simple one to follow.
-After the death of Professor Wagner, the head of the experiments onboard the ship, soldiers are sent from Earth to approach the ship and purge all evidences of anything ever happening.
-This is due to the outbreak of the Dead Effect; a virus that was in an experimental stage to try and preserve life as we know it, allowing immortality to those affected.
-However, after a close encounter with one subject during a test, Professor Wagner was killed, and his failed creations (the zombies) were set loose on the vast ship in order to cause distraction and allow the conscious victims to escape.
-Throughout the rest of the story players embark on a mission to secure the evidence of what happened, all whilst avoiding the threat of the incoming soldiers.
+The game takes place on the colony ship ESS Meridian, after the intential release of the Dead Effect virus from the first game.
+After the player character (either Gunnar Davis or Jane Frey) killed Doctor Wagner in the first game to end his experimentation on the ship's crew, the military has awoken from stasis and is attempting to reestablish order over the ship.
+The player plays as either Gunnar Davis or Jane Frey again, with the option of playing as new player character Kay Rayner.
+The player awakens from stasis to hear military doctors arguing about his/her fate, as the military has ordered the elimination of all of Dr. Wagner's experiments, which includes the player character, as their abilities come from Wagner's experiments with the Dead Effect virus.
+Recovered text logs also indicate that the military believe the player character to be a clone of the original player character, with the game leaving it ambiguous as to whether it is the truth or propaganda from the leadership of the military.

+The player character is set free by a woman identifying herself as Danette, who claims to have also been experimented on by Dr. Wagner.
+Together with two other fugitives from the military, they form a resistance movement to fight for control of the ship from the increasingly authoritarian military and the still very much present infected.

+DLC which expands the story with additional missions, as well as resolving the final fate of a traitor from the main campaign was released for Steam and Mobile platforms.